 Take the kids on a day’s adventure and see as much as possible.
 East Beach makes it easy to get around and explore the area.
 Sunflower Park is a small neighborhood park where the kids can burn off some energy on the playground and swing set.
 The grassy open spaces and picnic areas make it a great place to stop and enjoy lunch and the sunshine.

 The best ocean-view restaurants in East Beach include The Beachcomber, Convivo Restaurant & Bar, and Bluewater Grill.
 Grab lunch or dinner on the beach and enjoy the sunset with delicious, fresh seafood and tasty burgers.

-For a family-friendly stay in Santa Barbara, East Beach has a beachfront hotel or two that will excite your kids and keep them entertained throughout your stay in Santa Barbara.
-The Santa Barbara Inn is a gorgeous hotel and a local and tourist favorite for its location and amenities.
+For a family-friendly stay in Santa Barbara, East Beach has a beachfront hotel that will excite your kids and keep them entertained.
+The Santa Barbara Inn is a gorgeous local and tourist favorite hotel for its location and amenities.

-There are a few big resorts that offer fitness centers, pools, free parking, and transportation.
+A few big resorts offer fitness centers, pools, free parking, and transportation.
 Here are a few of the best hotels in East Beach:

-- Best Budget Hotel in East Beach: Motel 6 Santa Barbara – For an affordable stay in East Beach, the Motel 6 Santa Barbara fits the bill.
+- Budget Hotel in East Beach: Motel 6 Santa Barbara – The Motel 6 Santa Barbara fits the bill for an affordable stay in East Beach.
 With an outdoor pool and modern guest rooms, you’ll get all you need for a comfortable stay at Motel 6.

-- Best Mid-Range Hotel in East Beach: Hilton Santa Barbara Beachfront Resort – One of the best hotels in Santa Barbara for a moderate price point is Hilton Santa Barbara Beachfront Resort.
-Guests will enjoy a large outdoor pool, garden and ocean views, and an on-site tasting room.
+- Mid-Range Hotel in East Beach: Hilton Santa Barbara Beachfront Resort – One of the best hotels in Santa Barbara for a moderate price point is Hilton Santa Barbara Beachfront Resort.
+Guests will enjoy a large outdoor pool, garden, ocean views, and an on-site tasting room.